 Duomo di San Rufino, also known as the San Rufino Cathedral or Assisi Cathedral, is a pilgrimage site.
 It’s the location where St. Francis and St. Clare were baptized.
 It was built on top of an old Roman cistern in the 13th century and has a gorgeous Romanesque facade.

-Santa Maria Sopra Minerva was built inside of a 1st century BC temple that had been dedicated to the Roman goddess, Minerva.
+Santa Maria Sopra Minerva was built inside a 1st century BC temple dedicated to the Roman goddess, Minerva.
 It was renamed after the Virgin Mary by early Christians.
 This church has Corinthian columns that are a reminder of Roman times in the area.

 Santa Maria degli Angeli is located near the train station in Assisi.
 It’s a lovely domed church that was built in the 16th century.
 It has a small stone structure inside called the Porziuncola, believed to be where St. Francis founded the Franciscan order and where he died.